-The Authority accepts that the proposal may, over time, contribute to an increase in alcohol-related harm in the local and broader communities, including alcohol-related violence, health problems and/or social and amenity issues, having regard to the:
+The Authority accepts that the proposal may, over time, contribute to an increase in alcohol-related harm in the local and broader communities, including alcohol-fuelled violence, health problems and/or social and amenity issues, having regard to the:

-- higher than average saturation of small bar licences in the local community - fact the premises is situated in a high-density hotspot for malicious damage to property, and near hotspots for alcohol-related domestic and non-domestic assault, and alcohol related offensive conduct - higher than average crime rates in the local and broader communities - higher than average level of alcohol-attributable deaths in the broader community - relative socio-economic disadvantage in the local community - higher than average Indigenous population in the broader community.
+- presence of crime hotspots in the local community. - higher than average crime rates in the local and/or broader community. - higher than average level of alcohol-attributable deaths in the broader community. - relative socio-economic disadvantage in the local and/or broader community. - location of the premises near facilities for disadvantaged and vulnerable community groups.